hgryoo/cubrid-manual/en/api/cciapi.rst

     ========================= =========== ============================== =========================================================================================================================
     default_autocommit        bool        true/false                     Whether auto-commit or not.
 The default is CCI_DEFAULT_AUTOCOMMIT in cubrid_broker.conf; the default of this is ON(true) default_lock_timeout      msec        number                         lock timeout
     default_isolation         string      See the table of               isolation level.
-The default is isolation_level in cubrid.conf; the default of this is "READ COMMITTED".
+The default is isolation_level in cubrid.conf; the default of this is "TRAN_READ_UNCOMMITTED".
                                           :c:func:`cci_property_set`
     login_timeout             msec        number                         login timeout.
 The default is 0(infinite wait).
 It can also be used when you call prepare or execute functions; at this time reconnection can happen.